This species would only be enountered in Newport County as a stray

 giving the moth a long slender look.

-If you have blueberries in the woods, then you might have the Poecila Sphinx.
+If you have blueberries in the woods, then you probably have the Poecila Sphinx.

 They are pretty common here on Prince Edward Island, but don't fly